adap/flower/baselines/flanders/README.md

 They will generate the results in `results/all_results.csv`.

-To generate the plots, use the notebook in `plotting/plots.ipynb`.
+To generate the plots, including the tables shown below, use the notebook in `plotting/`.

 ### Accuracy over multiple rounds